kubernetes/enhancements/keps/sig-apps/5764-gang-policy-job/README.md

 When a Job's `Parallelism` changes (for elastic indexed jobs), the Job Controller will delete the existing Workload and recreate it with the updated `MinCount` to match the new parallelism value.

+<<Unresolved kannon92
+Deleting workloads and recreating is not ideal.
+One option could be to forbid gang scheduling and elastic jobs for now.
+One could reject the updates if gangPolicy is set to JobAsGang.
+And elastic jobs is only supported for non gang scheduled jobs.
+>>

 **Feature gate disabled behavior**:
 When the feature gate is disabled, the `GangPolicy` field is dropped from new Jobs.